Italian Air Force: Equipment

-As of 2014, the Italian Air Force operates a total active fleet of 557 aerial vehicles, including 209 manned and 12 unmanned combat aircraft, with eight more Eurofighter Typhoon on order and 75 more F-35s planned.
+As of 2014, the Italian Air Force operates a total active fleet of 557 aerial vehicles, including 209 manned and 12 unmanned combat aircraft, with 24 more Eurofighter Typhoon on order and 75 more F-35s planned.
+Italy is part of the GCAP program together with the UK and Japan for the development of the new sixth-generation Tempest fighter.